mitchdavenport88/family-feasts/TESTING.md

     * Checked that an orange submit button is built into the right hand side of the input field and loads showing an icon of a magnifying glass.
 Button has the same hover class as all other buttons.
 3. Test search function:
     * Text input is required to search.
-    * Searched for "egg".
+    * Searched for egg.
         * Title changed to “search results for egg”.
         * All recipe cards for the recipes that have egg in their titles or ingredients list are now shown below.
-    * Searched for something that doesn’t exist – "swede":
+    * Searched for something that doesn’t exist – swede:
         * Title changed to “search results for swede”.
         * No cards appear.
 A message stating "no recipes containing ‘swede’" appears where the cards would otherwise.
 4. Buttons used to filter recipes shown are dynamically generated using information from the categories section in the database.
 Checked that all categories in the database have a button.